Katma Deger Vergisi (KDV) is the Turkish

 delivering taxable products and services in this country.

-VAT registration process in Turkey
+VAT registration process in Turkey in 2021

 A foreign investor who registers his company for paying the usual taxes